maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

 offers obvious perks as it allows the machine to do in one step what the other could only do in arbitrarily many.

 During the keynote a LOT of upgrades were presented.
-So here is a more in-depth presentation of some of the most common amongst them.
+Here is a more in-depth presentation of some of the most common amongst them.

 ### Multi-tapes